-The ratings on the Class M-1 Notes may not reflect the potential impact of all risks related to the structure of, or the market for, Class M-1 Notes, or the additional factors discussed herein and other factors that may affect the value of the Class M-1 Notes.
-A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by an NRSRO.
-Investors should be aware that legislative, regulatory or other events involving Fannie Mae could negatively impact the ratings of the Class M-1 Notes.
+The ratings on the Class 1M-1and Class 2M-1 Notes may not reflect the potential impact of all risks related to the structure of, or the market for, such Notes, or the additional factors discussed herein and other factors that may affect the value of such Notes.
+A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by a NRSRO.
+Investors should be aware that legislative, regulatory or other events involving Fannie Mae could negatively impact the ratings of the Class 1M-1 and Class 2M-1 Notes.

-The Class M-2 Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date
+The Class 1M-2 and Class 2M-2 Notes Will Not Be Rated by any Engaged NRSRO on the Closing Date

-We have not engaged any NRSRO to rate the Class M-2 Notes on the Closing Date and we have no obligation to do so in the future.
-The lack of a rating reduces the potential liquidity of the Class M-2 Notes and thus may affect the market value of the Class M-2 Notes.
-In addition, the lack of a rating will reduce the potential for, or increase the cost of, financing the purchase and/or holding of the Class M-2 Notes.
-Investors subject to capital requirements may be required to hold more capital against the Class M-2 Notes than would have been the case had such Class of Notes been rated.
-An unsolicited rating could be assigned to the Class M-2 Notes at any time, including prior to the Closing Date, and none of us, the Dealers or any affiliates of the Dealers will have any obligation to inform you of any such unsolicited rating.
-In addition, if in the future we were to issue notes similar to the Class M-2 Notes or other securities under an alternative risk sharing arrangement, we may seek to have such securities rated by one or more NRSROs.
-As a result, the marketability of the Class M-2 Notes may be impaired because they are not so rated.
+We have not engaged any NRSRO to rate the Class 1M-2 or Class 2M-2 Notes on the Closing Date and we have no obligation to do so in the future.
+The lack of a rating reduces the potential liquidity of the Class 1M-2 and

+Class 2M-2 Notes and thus may affect the market value of such Notes.
+In addition, the lack of a rating will reduce the potential for, or increase the cost of, financing the purchase and/or holding of such Notes.
+Investors subject to capital requirements may be required to hold more capital against the Class 1M-2 and Class 2M-2 Notes than would have been the case had such Class of Notes been rated.
+An unsolicited rating could be assigned to the Class 1M-2 or Class 2M-2 Notes at any time, including prior to the Closing Date, and none of us, the Dealers or any affiliates of the Dealers will have any obligation to inform you of any such unsolicited rating.
+In addition, if in the future we were to issue notes similar to the Class 1M-2 or Class 2M-2 Notes or other securities under an alternative risk sharing arrangement, we may seek to have such securities rated by one or more NRSROs.
+As a result, the marketability of the Class 1M-2 or Class 2M-2 Notes, as applicable, may be impaired because they are not so rated.